mrspartak/php.bloom.filter/README.md

 ##### Use cases:
 * to cooldown HDD usage
-* to speedup checking of object excistance (with counter it still problem)
+* to speedup checking of object excistance (with counter 40% slower, but still more faster than native)
 * to save memory